 After this article, you will know what this illness is about, its causes, treatment, and efficient preventive methods you can do to avoid this kind of problem for your dog.

-Panosteitis can affect any dog, but puppies and young adult dogs who are continually growing are more prone to it.
+Canine panosteitis can affect any dog, but puppies and young adult dogs who are continually growing are more prone to it.
 Some dog breeds, especially the large ones, are also more susceptible to developing this condition.
-These breeds include Rottweilers, Great Danes, Basset Hounds, Labrador & Golden Retrievers, Germans Shepherds, etc
+These breeds include Rottweilers, Great Danes, Basset Hounds, Labrador & Golden Retrievers, Germans Shepherds, and many other breeds.